The Ultimate Packing List for Backpacking Your Way Around the World

 11. Leggings (2x): To say I'm obsessed with my leggings would be an understatement.
 I pretty much live in these.
 They are Sweaty Betty, bum-sculpting and keep out the cold, the heat and my sweat.
 They are uber-comfortable and easy to dress up.
 One pair has cool mesh cut-outs.
-I use these in the daytime, but they also work as PJs or an extra layer on those very chilly nights.
+I use these in the daytime, but they also work as PJs or an extra layer on chillier nights.

 12. Running shorts (1x): Replace my leggings when it's very, very hot.

 13. Dresses (2x): I bought the best off-the-shoulder pink-and-white striped dress just before I left.
 (See the majority of pics on my Instagram.)
 And despite wearing it all the time, I still haven't tired of it.
 It's sweet and sexy and looks great with flip-flops or heels.
 I also have a bright maxi beach-bum beauty.
 Find yourself a few dresses you absolutely adore and they will make you smile every single time you put them on.
-I promise they'll be worth it.
+I promise they'll be worth their weight.

 14. Playsuit (1x): I bring along a H&M leopard print version I've had for years.
 I slip this on over my bikini and it's the cutest beach cover-up that transitions perfectly into the evening when your day takes an unexpected turn towards dancing.
 If jumpsuits are your thing, I highly recommend including this versatile piece in your travel kit.

 15. Swimsuit (2x): Ok, let me preface this one with: Swimsuits are my thing.
-Did I mention I'm a Florida girl at heart?
+I’m a Florida girl at heart.
 So I really invested in these babies.
 I splurged on a Lazul bikini from Selfridges.
 Because who doesn't love a bright swimsuit?!
-I promise you’ll wear this all the time.
-Especially if you're chasing the sun round the world, like me.
+But seriously - you will wear this all the time.
+Especially if you're chasing the sun round the world like me.
 I also bring along a one-piece number for the days that get a little dirty (mud volcano, anyone?) or when I want to get a proper swim session in.
 Here, again, I swear by Sweaty Betty, who do beautiful but practical swimsuits.
+Though Cupshe has also become a new, highly affordable favourite.